Jhsmit/HDX-MS-datasets/README.md

 # HDX-MS-datasets
 Repository for HDX-MS datasets

+NOTE: This is not the HDX XML dataset format proposed at the HDX-MS 2022 conference, but a .yaml based format currently used in PyHDX.
+The aim is for thseet formats to converge.

 The aim of this repository is to collect curated bottom-up HDX-MS datasets for automated processing, data mining and interactive visualization.